When I'm not scouring the web or local card shows for deals on vintage cards, I enjoy reading a good book.

 Mint Condition: How Baseball Cards Became an American Obsession

-Dave Jamieson's Mint Condition book is a great resource for the history of baseball cards.
-Even those with the most advanced knowledge of the hobby's history will learn a thing or two Jamieson.
-He crafts a well told tale of the evolution of 19th century cards into the modern card era, while covering a lot about the business and speculation part of the card hobby.
+Dave Jamieson’s Mint Condition book is an excellent resource for the history of baseball cards.
+Even those with the most advanced knowledge of the hobby’s history will learn a thing or two from Jamieson.
+He crafts a well-told tale of the evolution of 19th-century cards into the modern card era while covering a lot about the business and speculation part of the card hobby.
 Highly recommended for collectors and non-collectors alike.
-Probably the best baseball book covering the history of cards.
+It’s probably the best baseball book covering the history of cards.

 The Cracker Jack Collection: Baseball's Prized Players